inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 Let's adapt the   [T Shirt](https://thenounproject.com/browse/icons/term/womans-shirt/).

-This kind of svg is perfect for screen, or for cutting machine, but must be  modified, as what appears like a stroke is actually a fill.
+This kind of svg is perfect for screen, or for cutting machine, but must be  modified for embroidery, as what appears like a stroke is actually a fill.
 Using
 `Extensions > Ink/Stitch > Tools: Fill> Fill to Stroke`, this is easily solved.

 The four images below are from left to right: